-At the beginning of every academic year, the Office of the Provost and the Center for Teaching host “Teaching at Vanderbilt,” an orientation for junior and senior faculty new to Vanderbilt.
+At the beginning of every academic year, the Center for Teaching hosts “Teaching at Vanderbilt,” an orientation for junior and senior faculty new to Vanderbilt.

 PLEASE NOTE: “Teaching at Vanderbilt” features specific strategies for launching your teaching career at Vanderbilt, and is distinct from and complementary to the more general New Faculty Orientation sponsored by the Provost’s Office in August.
 Thus, faculty who will play an instructional role at Vanderbilt are encouraged to attend both events.

 All sessions will be held in Buttrick Hall [map].

 1:00-1:30 – Check-in & Registration

 1:30-1:50 – Welcome Session including CFT Overview (Derek Bruff, CFT Director)